-The minimum age to volunteer at ETFB is 8 years old.
+The minimum age to volunteer at ETFB in Tyler is 8 years old.

 A chaperone or parent must accompany volunteers under the age of 16.
 If under 18 and volunteering without a chaperone or parent, the Volunteer Release and Waiver of Liability Form must be completed by the parents/legal guardians of that volunteer.